 Episcleritis Treatment & Management

-- Author: Hampton Roy, Sr, MD; Chief Editor: John D Sheppard, Jr, MD, MMSc more...
+- Author: Ellen N Yu-Keh, MD; Chief Editor: John D Sheppard, Jr, MD, MMSc more...

-Episcleritis is a self-limiting disease producing little or no permanent damage to the eye.
-Therefore, many, if not most, patients with episcleritis will not require any treatment.
-However, some patients with mild symptoms demand treatment and may benefit from the use of artificial tears.
+Episcleritis is a self-limited inflammation that generally causes little or no permanent damage to the eye.
+Many patients with episcleritis may not require any treatment.

 Nodular episcleritis is more indolent and may require local corticosteroid drops or anti-inflammatory agents.